 If necessary, we will contact the credit provider on your behalf to have them verify the accuracy, or otherwise, of the correction request submitted by you.

 Once the correction has been completed, we will send you a written communication notifying you that the correction has been made.
-Veda will also issue you with an updated copy of your commercial credit report.In addition Veda will notify any recipients of your report within the three months prior to the correction being made, in accordance with its obligations under the Credit Reporting Code.
-Veda will do this automatically at the time the correction is made.
-If the correction request received from you cannot be validated and a correction is not made, Veda will write to you setting out in detail the outcome of its investigation and why the requested correction(s) were not made.
+Equifax will also issue you with an updated copy of your commercial credit report.In addition Equifax will notify any recipients of your report within the three months prior to the correction being made, in accordance with its obligations under the Credit Reporting Code.
+Equifax will do this automatically at the time the correction is made.
+If the correction request received from you cannot be validated and a correction is not made, Equifax will write to you setting out in detail the outcome of its investigation and why the requested correction(s) were not made.

 Be wary of 'credit repair' style organisations